emintz/ArduinoLib/RTOSAid/README.md

 }
 ```
 Now let's blink two LEDs, the builtin as above, and another at
 twice per second.
-We can split rhw 500 millisecond delays in
+We can split the 500 millisecond delays into
-two and interleave code to blink the second LED.
+two 250 millisecond delays and interleave the code tthat blinks
+the second LED.

 ```c++
 #include "Arduino.h"